smrithies/pramati/training/db_training/solr.md

 	* Results are usually returned in xml format(can mold to other solr formats like JSON, php or ruby).
   * Response contains a response header and result.
   * Respose header: Have the parameters set for the query.
-  * fl param: to limit the fields in the response.(eg: particular category defined(q=cat:electronics) and in that only some fields need to be retrieved(id,name).
-  *

   * **Parameters**
     - **q**: query parameter -> to specify some direct words or phrases which will be searched in entire fields or can also specify the category.